 The CTD is intended for the purpose of purchasing airline transportation and services for its own employees, owners and officers (i.e., in-house travel department).
 This is unlike an agency that is open and accessible to the general public for the retail sale of air transportation.
 The Agent Reporting Agreement (ARA) governs a travel agency, and a separate Corporate Travel Department Reporting Agreement (CTDRA) governs a CTD.

 Can an approved CTD operate its own branches?

 Yes.
 Once the home office of the CTD is approved, the entity will be able to apply for remote branches.
 A branch request can be submitted online in the Accreditation Tool in My ARC.

 A CTD may be located on the premises of the parent company, one of its wholly owned subsidiaries, or another ARC-approved travel agency to service the business needs of the entire organization.

 What is the trade name or "doing business as" name that I must use to identify my services?

-The CTD DBA or "doing business as" name can be any name that you choose, so long as it is not the same as, or misleadingly similar to, a airline, and it is not identified as an airline office.
+The CTD DBA or "doing business as" name can be any name you choose, so long as it is not the same as, or misleadingly similar to, an airline, and it is not identified as an airline office.

 Are there any government, banking or association rules that might preclude us from becoming approved as a CTD?